 There are 5 major assignments in HIS 3310:

-- Readings Choice (20%).
-This assignment is a collection of analytical reactions to the weekly course readings via journaling, blogging, or writing Zotero notes.
+2. Readings Choice (21%).
+This assignment is a collection of analytical reactions to the weekly course readings via blog posts submitted on our course WordPress site.
 7 submissions in total.

-- With 13 potential weeks of submissions, students are able to take six weeks “off” from posting their work.
+• With 10 potential weeks of submissions, students are able to take three weeks “off” from posting their work.
 However, students are expected to read / scan the readings each week to participate in class discussions, work, and presentations.

-- Book Club (15%).
-Students will select or be assigned one of the three common reads (course textbooks) — Futbolera, Raceball, and Soccer in Ciudad Juárez — and submit an early reaction blog post, followed by an overall analysis of the entire book via a digital-platform tool (i.e. multimedia poster, graphic organizer, Prezi, Sutori, etc.)
+3. Book Club (15%).
+Students will select or be assigned one of the four options — When Baseball Went White, ACC Basketball, Futbol, Jews, and the Making of Argentina, and The Rise of Gridiron University — and submit an early reaction blog post, followed by an overall analysis of the entire book as a formal book review.

 Total=100 pts.